 UK boat registration takes place with the Environment Agency or relevant authority.
 This page explains how to get an EA boat licence to register your vessel or watercraft.

-EA BOAT REGISTRATION UK: Environment agency boat registration and licencing rules also apply if you keep a small sailing craft or water vessel on rivers and canals in Great Britain.
+EA BOAT REGISTRATION UK: Environment agency boat registration and licensing rules also apply if you keep a small sailing craft or water vessel on rivers and canals in Great Britain.

 What is the definition of a boat for the purpose of boating in the United Kingdom?
-For registering and licencing a boat gets defined as any:
+For registering and licensing a boat gets defined as any:

 You may need to register your boat or vessel for use on inland waterways and at sea around the United Kingdom.

 Those who own a boat must have adequate insurance and a Boat Safety Scheme (BSS) certificate to get UK boat registration.
 A boat visitor registration or licence is available for shorter periods of use.